prometheusresearch-archive/react-stylesheet/README.md

 React Stylesheet is a methodology for styling React components.

 The main principle of React Stylesheet is that all styling should be done with React components alone.

-Why?
-Because it's easier!
-You'll see.
+DOM components are styled with CSS and composite components are styled with stylesheets (which are just sets of other components).

-Let's see how we can define a `<Button />` component:
+Let's define `<Button />` component which is styled using React Stylesheet.

     import React from 'react'
     import ReactStylesheet from 'react-stylesheet'
     import Icon from 'react-fa'

-    @ReactStylesheet.Styleable
+    @ReactStylesheet
     class Button extends React.Component {

       static stylesheet = {